fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_shapingpolicy.html.markdown

 * `ip_version` - Apply this traffic shaping policy to IPv4 or IPv6 traffic.
 Valid values: `4`, `6`.
 * `traffic_type` - Traffic type.
 Valid values: `forwarding`, `local-in`, `local-out`.
 * `srcaddr` - (Required) IPv4 source address and address group names.
 The structure of `srcaddr` block is documented below.
-* `dstaddr` - (Required) IPv4 destination address and address group names.
+* `dstaddr` - IPv4 destination address and address group names.
 The structure of `dstaddr` block is documented below.
 * `srcaddr6` - IPv6 source address and address group names.
 The structure of `srcaddr6` block is documented below.
 * `dstaddr6` - IPv6 destination address and address group names.
 The structure of `dstaddr6` block is documented below.
 * `internet_service` - Enable/disable use of Internet Services for this policy.
 If enabled, destination address and service are not used.
 Valid values: `enable`, `disable`.